table of content

 - For the summer semester: from 20 February to 15 May

-Applications are also accepted outside of these application periods, but support will only be granted as of the following month and not retroactively from the start of the semester.
+Applications are also accepted outside of these application periods, but support will only be granted from the month of application and not retroactively from the start of the semester.

-The Student Financial Support Authority (Studienbeihilfenbehörde) is responsible for processing applications for study allowances, handling appeals against its decisions, providing tuition fee grants and providing financial support for studies abroad.
+The Student Financial Support Authority ("Studienbeihilfenbehörde") is responsible for processing applications for study allowances, handling appeals against its decisions, providing tuition fee grants and providing financial support for studies abroad (→ Studienbeihilfenbehörde)German text.
 In addition, it can provide all of the forms required to apply for student financial support as well as detailed information.

 The systematic application procedure is applicable to all students having been granted a study allowance/tuition fee grant for two semesters.
 Renewed applications are submitted automatically each year by the bursary office.
 During this process, the eligibility requirements for receiving continued financial support are reviewed where possible by the bursary office for the relevant academic year.
 This involves data inquiries being carried out starting on 1 September and 1 March, respectively.

 If some documentation is missing and it cannot be obtained automatically via data inquiries, students will receive a request to submit further documentation.
 As soon as all of the necessary data has been transmitted and any requested documents have been received, the new study allowance decision will be drawn up.

 Until that point, however, study allowance payments will be temporarily suspended.
 Payments can only be started once a decision has been passed confirming that the financial support has been granted.